 Where does Cimpl and Cimpl fit with all this?

 Where Cimpl is relevant in this discussion stems from our expertise in managing technology assets.
-Our signature product, Cimpl, is a technology asset management software solution that enables users to automate their telecom expense and IT asset management processes, thereby increasing visibility over their resources.
+Our signature product, Cimpl, is a technology asset management software solution that enables users to automate their IT asset and telecom expense management processes, thereby increasing visibility over their resources.

 Basically, using technology to manage and control assets is a concept that’s been key to the telecom industry.
 It’s gratifying to watch other industries attain and act on this insight as well!